CatalystCode/project-fortis/README.md

 ![Overview of the Fortis project workflow](https://user-images.githubusercontent.com/7635865/31245700-cd8193be-a9d0-11e7-9558-e78dd15951a2.png)

-### Data-sources and site types

-Fortis can monitor the following data sources:
+### Monitoring

+Fortis is a flexible project and can be configured for many situations, e.g.:
+* Ingesting from multiple data sources, including:
-* Twitter
+  - Twitter
-* Facebook
+  - Facebook
-* Public Web (via Bing)
+  - Public Web (via Bing)
-* RSS
+  - RSS
-* Reddit
+  - Reddit
-* Instagram
+  - Instagram
-* Radio Broadcasts
+  - Radio Broadcasts
-* ACLED
+  - ACLED

-Fortis also comes with pre-configured terms to monitor sites of these types:
+* Fortis also comes with pre-configured terms to monitor sites of these types:

-* Humanitarian
+  - Humanitarian
-* Climate Change
+  - Climate Change
-* Health
+  - Health

 ### Architecture